What is the role of procurement in a demerger? Is it to manage operational risks, reduce costs or both?

 Planning ahead to get the input needed from legal teams and ensuring all necessary reviews are completed in sufficient time for contract renegotiations is recommended.
 Finally, discuss and agree supplier implementation requirements with the operations team well in advance of any demerger.
 It’s important to work hand in hand with operations throughout the entire process to ensure things run smoothly.

-The role of procurement goes well beyond operational risk management in corporate restructuring, mergers and carveout programs.
+The role of procurement goes well beyond operational risk management in corporate restructuring, mergers and carveout programmes.
 In carveouts specifically, timely consideration of the above levers and subsequently defining a well-thought-out approach is key.
 This can give businesses a strong negotiating position with suppliers, enabling them to right-size their procurement requirements and reduce costs – even when volumes might be smaller.

 This article was originally published in Supply Management.